jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

    Set properties for a row of cells.

-   :param int row:      The worksheet row (zero indexed).
+   :param row:     The worksheet row (zero indexed).
-   :param float height: The row height.
+   :param height:  The row height.
    :param format:  Optional Format object. :ref:`Format <format>`
-   :param dict options: Optional row parameters: hidden, level, collapsed.
+   :param options: Optional row parameters: hidden, level, collapsed.

 The ``set_row()`` method is used to change the default properties of a row.
 The most common use for this method is to change the height of a row::